 Before breeding even starts, many French Bulldogs get a genetic screen.
 Genetic tests help breeders make sure they aren’t passing on any avoidable diseases and make the breed healthier.
 They’re becoming more common in all breeds, but they’re especially important in French Bulldogs because breeding and caring for a pregnant Frenchie is a big investment.

 If the genetic tests come back clear, the breeder will wait until a dog is in oestrus, also known as being in heat.
 This is the part of a dog’s cycle when she’s ready for breeding and can become pregnant.
-At this point, things diverge.
-Most dogs are placed with a stud when they’re in heat so that he can impregnate her, but French Bulldogs have narrow hips that make breeding difficult.
-Instead, most breeders use artificial insemination.
-Semen from the perfect dog can be shipped from anywhere in the world, and stud and insemination fees can cost thousands of dollars.
+Some French Bulldog females are placed with a stud when they’re in heat so they can mate.
+On other occasions, breeders may decide to use artificial insemination.
+Semen from the chosen dog can be shipped from anywhere in the world to fertilize the female and get the desired puppies.
+Image Credit: Mylene2401, Pixabay

 What Is Pregnancy Like for a French Bulldog?

 If the breeding is successful, the new mother won’t be too different from any other pregnant dog.
-Breeders can see the first changes in her body within a week or two, and they’ll put her on a special diet at around four weeks in.
-Vets can do ultrasound scans starting at about five weeks in—these ultrasounds will show how many puppies are growing in there and whether they’re developing properly.
+Breeders can see the first changes in her body within a week or two, and they’ll put her on a special diet at around 4 weeks in.
+Vets can do ultrasound scans starting at about 4 weeks in—these ultrasounds will show whether the puppies are developing properly and get an estimation of how many there might be.
 Because French Bulldogs are high-risk pregnancies, many get an extra level of care and monitoring to catch any potential danger quickly.

 How Do French Bulldogs Give Birth?

 Once the pregnancy is in its final stages, it’s important for breeders to plan how to make the birth safe.
-Once again, the breed’s narrow hips and large heads get in the way.
-Although some French Bulldogs can give birth naturally, most breeders opt for a C Section to make sure the birth is successful and safe for the mother and puppies.
+The breed’s narrow pelvis and large heads get in the way.
+Although some French Bulldogs can give birth naturally, most breeders opt for a cesarean section to make sure the birth is successful and safe for the mother and puppies.

 How Many Puppies Are in a Litter?

 French Bulldogs have smaller litters than other breeds, with an average of three puppies in a litter.
-Two or four puppies are also common, but it’s very rare to have more than four.
-Because these dogs are so small, a larger litter can put them at risk for complications.
+Two or four puppies are also common, but it’s very rare to have more than five.
+Because these dogs have frequent problems giving birth, a larger litter can put them at risk for complications.